noctarius/as2make/README.md

 **Disclaimer:** This project is not affiliated to Microchip in any way.

-Atmel Studio, built on Visual Studio, is a Windows-only solution.
+Atmel Studio (or now renamed to Microchip Studio) is built on Visual Studio, hence a Windows-only solution.
 A lot of companies, however, have their buildservers (like Hudson, Jenkins, Bamboo, ...) hosted on Linux environments.
 While Atmel Studio can generate Makefiles which enable building on Linux, keeping them up-to-date is a tedious job.

 Since we had the same problem we build _as2make_.
 The tool reads the actual Atmel Studio project files and SDK files (at the moment it supports CMSIS and DFPs) and generated the Makefile (and makedep.mk) on-the-fly in Linux.
 Right in the build itself.